 - 1. Lomas Boulevard is the major east-west corridor through the Plan area.
 It is designated a principal arterial by the Current Roadway Classification System by the Mid-Region Council of Governments (MRCOG).
-Lomas Boulevard appears to have excess right-of-way and consideration should be given to implementation of traffic 'taming' techniques such as curb extensions (bulb-outs) and lane narrowing in order to ease north-south pedestrian flow across the roadway.
-Pedestrian amenities such as benches and street trees are lacking or inconsistent along Lomas Boulevard. - 2.
+Lomas Boulevard appears to have excess right-of-way, and consideration should be given to the implementation of traffic 'calming' techniques, such as curb extensions (bulb-outs) and lane narrowing in order to ease north-south pedestrian flow across the roadway.
+Pedestrian amenities, such as benches and street trees, are lacking or inconsistent along Lomas Boulevard. - 2.
 Central Avenue has been the subject of several studies looking at streetscape, cross sections, land uses, etc. There is an on-going study that is being coordinated by the City Council (West Central Avenue Corridor Concept Plan).
-Councilor Isaac Benton and Raynolds and Huning Castle Neighborhood Associations have been working on specific improvements that will narrow Central Avenue, create bike lanes, and expand sidewalks.

-The Sector Plan should review these studies and include the relevant information as a part of the Sector Plan update process (see Appendix C.)
+Councilor Isaac Benton and the Raynolds Addition and Huning Castle Neighborhood Associations have been working on specific improvements that will narrow Central Avenue, create bike lanes, and expand sidewalks.
+The Sector Development Plan should review these studies and include the relevant information as a part of the Sector Development Plan update process (see Appendix C.)

 - 3. Pedestrian accessibility is a challenge in many parts of the Plan area.
 There are numerous streets with missing sidewalk sections, deteriorated sidewalks, or very narrow sidewalks.
-Many intersections are missing one or more ADA compliant curb ramps.
+Many intersections are missing one or more ADA\compliant curb ramps.
 Some curb ramps are significantly offset from the intersection. - 4.
-Many sidewalk sections without parkway strips have ADA deficient driveway cut designs. - 5.
-12th/Mountain intersection has functional issues.
+Many sidewalk sections without parkway strips have ADA\deficient driveway cut designs. - 5.
+The intersection of 12th and Mountain has functional issues.
 Mountain Road has a left turn lane east of Seventh Street within a 32 foot face-to-face (curb-to-curb) roadway section.
-Can this be applied to 12th Street which is 31 feet face-to-face? - Maintenance of alleys is a concern within the Plan area.
-Most of the alleys are not maintained well and some have become a nuisance to the neighborhood attracting homeless people and trash accumulation. - 7.
-Coordination is needed with the Great Streets Plan, which has been through the Environmental Planning Commission process, but has not been approved by City Council.
-Mountain Road is designated as a 'Bicycle Boulevard' with an 18 mph speed limit.
+Can this be applied to 12th Street which is 31 feet face-to-face? - 6.
+Maintenance of alleys is a concern within the Plan area.
+Most of the alleys are not maintained well, and some have become a nuisance to the neighborhood, attracting homeless people and trash accumulation.